OKScienceDE/Open_Science_101/README.md

 ### What we DO want to achieve

-Instead we want to come up with a set of educational resources that provide usable teaching material elaborating on the basic principles of Open Science that most of the different contexts (e.g. disciplines), if not all, have in common.
+Instead, we want to come up with a set of educational resources that provide usable teaching material elaborating on the basic principles of Open Science that most of the different contexts (e.g. disciplines), if not all, have in common.

-This material can then be easily adapted (e.g. forked) and complemented by e.g. domain-specific tools, regulations, or any other particular topics.
+This material can then be easily adapted (e.g. forked) and complemented by domain-specific tools, regulations, or any other particular topics.

 Over time, this will hopefully build an extended variety of educational materials that can be used for many different contexts.